 - Take breaks.
 Riding a motorcycle can be tiring, especially in adverse weather conditions or on twisting scenic roads.
 Take frequent breaks, both to get some rest from the road and to review the route and ride.

 - Never drink and ride.
 Being social with your motorcycle friends is fun, but even one or two drinks can affect your reaction times and coordination.
 Time your drink for after your ride is over.

 - Keep your group size down.
 Studies have found that riding in groups of 10 or less is the safest and most comfortable number for riders.

 Speak With an Attorney in Federal Way about Washington Motorcycle Accidents

-Even when you follow all of the safety rules, motorcycle accidents can still happen, whether its a collision with another bike, or whether a different type of vehicle is involved.
+Even when you follow all of the safety rules, Washington motorcycle accidents can still happen, whether it’s a collision with another bike, or whether a different type of vehicle is involved.
 If you or a loved one have been involved in a motorcycle accident, it’s vital to understand how the accident was caused and whether you may deserve compensation.
 The Ye Law Firm offers free, confidential case reviews to the victims of motorcycle accidents in and around Seattle.
-To learn more, or to schedule your appointment, call (253) 946-0577 or fill out our short online contact form.
+To learn more, or to schedule your appointment, contact us or fill out our short online contact form.